-In 2011 Gwen and Greg Lemley were serving as foster parents to three children siblings.
+In 2011 Gwen and Greg Lemley were serving as foster parents to three siblings.
 Months into the siblings being in their care, the biological mother became pregnant again with another baby that would be entering the foster care system.
 However, this child would not be like the rest.
+They would be adopting a heart child.
 She would be born with a complex congenital heart defect – HLHS.
 “We were told she most likely would not survive,” Gwen remembers.

 Against all odds, Eve did survive and after recovering from her first surgery, was cleared to go home.
 Despite being liable if Eve did not survive, the Lemelys chose to take her in.
 “We knew the right thing to do in our hearts, to take care of this little baby and love her as our own,” Gwen said.
 Even with being in and out of the hospital in the months following, Eve continued to grow and do well heart wise.